U.S. Department of Transportation

 Participating States: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oklahoma, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington State, and Wisconsin.

-Strategy Selections: Currently, the ELCSI–PFS has eight phases (I–VIII).
-Strategies for all phases are selected through balloting conducted at the annual Technical Activity Committee (TAC) meetings.
+Strategy Selections: Currently, the ELCSI–PFS has nine phases (I–IX).
+Strategies for all phases are selected through balloting conducted at the annual TAC meetings.

 Results and Applications: The goal of the ELCSI–PFS is to provide a CMF and benefit/cost economic analysis for each of the targeted safety strategies.
 The CMFs and the economic analyses will be used by the Department of Transportation (DOT) to plan for the implementation of these safety improvements.
 The goal is to learn and improve processes to assist in the field implementation of these safety strategies.
 The degree of success in the evaluation of each strategy will vary depending on the level of DOT support and the availability and reliability of the collected data.